deoxysz/Auto-Epic7-Shop-Refresh/README.md

 # E7ShopRefresher

-## Hello I made this auto refresh bot for me and some of my friends, but anyone can use it,  I also want to make it an executable to make it easier to people to use it
+## Hello I made this bot for me and some of my friends, but anyone can use it,  I also want to make it an executable to make it easier to people to use it

+**What it does:**
+- It refresh the shop and buy covenants and mystics automatically
+- It keeps in you track of how many refreshed you made and how many mystics and covenats it bought
+- You set up how many skystones you wish to use

 **How to use:**
 - Download and Install python